 Impact

-The Linux kernel’s amdxdna driver contains a use‑after‑free flaw that is triggered during iommu_sva_unbind_device().
-When a device is unbound, the code accesses an iommu_mm structure after the associated mm context has already been freed, leading to a kernel crash.
-This crash can cause a kernel panic and a system reboot, resulting in loss of availability for all services running on the affected system.
+The kernel’s amdxdna driver contains a use‑after‑free bug triggered during the unbinding of an AMD XDNA device.
+When iommu_sva_unbind_device() is called, it accesses an iommu_mm structure after the associated mm context has already been freed, causing a kernel crash that can bring the entire system down.

 Affected Systems